WayoshiM/wayo-py/faq_wheel.md

 # INTRO

-The conditions allowed in `wheelcompendium search` are not final in that more may be added, or the syntax may be changed depending upon community needs.
+The conditions allowed in the `wheelcompendium search` set of commands are not final in that more may be added, or the syntax may be changed depending upon community needs.
 Nothing will be subtracted.
 This document will stay up to date with changes.

 The command signature:

 `!wheelcompendium [search|s] ([logicexpr|logic]=all) ([condition|cond|c]=...) ([time|version]=syndicated) ([dateformat|format]=%m/%d/%y)`

+There is also `[search_choices|sc]` and `[search_sched|ss]`.

-The custom logic is identical to `lineup search` on the Price is Right side of the bot, refer to that pastebin for more.
+The custom logic is identical to `lineup search` on the Price is Right side of the bot, refer to that FAQ for more.

 Currently, the accepted `time` parameters are: `syndicated`, `daytime`, `primetime`, `gb`, `au`, `kids`.

-Extra info such as unused BR category choices in the modern era and puzzles from other versions will be added in due time.

 Examples given below may have output truncated for length.